 Oh, one last thing.
 WEAR RED!
 You will be glad you did!

-While in St. Louis, find time to visit The Hill neighborhood, a community steeped in rich Italian tradition just ten minutes southwest of the stadium.
+Also while in St. Louis, find time to visit The Hill neighborhood, a community steeped in rich Italian tradition just ten minutes southwest of the stadium.
 The neighborhood's north edge is along Highway 44.
-The east edge is along Kingshighway while the west edge is along Hampton.
+The east edge is along Kings Highway while the west edge is along Hampton.
 The south edge is along Southwest Avenue.

-For light fare and casual dining, pick Zia's at 5257 Wilson Avenue.
+For light fare and casual dining, pick Zia's at 5257 Wilson Avenue, phone .
 You can get toasted ravioli there and tasty pizza with a thin, cracker crust, a St. Louis original.
 For a wide variety of pastas and "fishbowl" beers, try Rigazzi's at 4945 Daggett.

 Also, whatever you do, do not leave the area without having a cannoli for dessert.

-For those without tickets to get inside Busch Stadium, consider 360, a glass walled venue beyond left field at the top of the Hilton Ballpark Hotel.
-Head up to this restaurant for drinks and dinner along with a great view of the game.
+For those without tickets to get inside Busch Stadium, consider 360, a glass-walled venue beyond left field at the top of the Hilton Ballpark.
+It is a nice concept to enjoy the game from this restaurant for drinks and dinner and get a great view of the game.

 There may not be any better fans in baseball than Cardinals fans.
-No offense to fans of the Yankees, Red Sox or Cubs, but in what other ballpark will you often see applause for a visiting players for a great play or hitting a milestone.
+No offense to fans of the Yankees, Red Sox or Cubs, but in what other ballparks can you often see applause for a visiting players for a great play or hitting a milestone.

 Fans in St. Louis do not need to be prompted by a scoreboard to know, for instance, Jeff Bagwell's last career plate appearance in St. Louis was about to take place.
 They stood for several minutes before he saw the first pitch.
 Magical is the best way to describe the atmosphere as provided by Cardinal Nation.